Pocket K No. 1: Q and A About Genetically Modified Crops

 Traditionally, a plant breeder tries to exchange genes between two plants to produce offspring that have desired traits.
 This is done by transferring the male (pollen) of one plant to the female organ of another.

-This cross breeding, however, is limited to exchanges between the same or very closely related, characteristics of species.
-It can also take a long time to achieve desired results and frequently interest do not exist in any related species.
+This cross breeding, however, is limited to exchanges between the same or very closely related species.
+It can also take a long time to achieve desired results and frequently, characteristics of interest do not exist in any related species.

 Who produces GM crops?

 Most of the research on GM crops has been carried out in developed countries, mainly in North America, Latin America, and Europe.
-Recently, however, many developing countries have also established the capacity for genetic engineering.
+However, many developing countries have also established the capacity for genetic engineering and have several products in the pipeline.

-In developed countries, the new life sciences companies have dominated the application of GM technology to agriculture.
-These include Bayer CropScience, Dow AgroSciences, DuPont/Pioneer, Monsanto, and Syngenta.
+In developed countries, the life sciences companies have dominated the application of GM technology to agriculture.

 A GM or transgenic crop is a plant that has a novel combination of genetic material obtained through the use of modern biotechnology.